Getting a Speeding Ticket is Easy

 When Already Caught in the Speed Trap

 Next, we’ll go over what to do if you see a cop zooming up behind you.
-Never try and outrun them, because although you may have a fast car, their radios are faster.
+Never try to outrun them, because although you may have a fast car, their radios are faster.

 If you are driving stick, (standard shifting) you can have an advantage by down-shifting.
 By shifting to a lower gear and letting off the clutch slowly, you can slow the car without your tail lights telling the cop coming up behind you that you’ve seen him and are slowing down.
 If you are driving an automatic, just let up on the accelerator without hitting the brakes.